openrasta/owin.spec/spec/owin-1.0.1-draft.1.md

 ## 1. Introduction

+Historically, web application development has relied on vendor-specific APIs and hosting solutions, often tightly coupled to one another.
+As open-source alternatives have increased in numbers and popularity, supporting different hosting APIs has become a challenge.

-This document defines OWIN, a standard interface between .NET web servers and web applications.
-The goal of OWIN is to decouple server and application and, by being an open standard, stimulate the open source ecosystem of .NET web development tools.
+This specifications defines OWIN, the Open Web Interfaces for .net.
+OWIN's goal is to decouple server and application and, by being an open standard, stimulate the open-source ecosystem of .NET web development tools.

-OWIN is defined in terms of a delegate structure.
-There is no assembly called `OWIN.dll` or similar.
-Implementing either the host or application side the OWIN spec does not introduce a dependency to a project.
+OWIN is defined in terms of its lambda, to allow interoperation without relying on compiled binaries.

 In this document, the C# `Action`/`Func` syntax is used to notate some delegate structures.
-However, the delegate structure could be equivalently represented with F# native functions, CLR interfaces, or named delegates.
-This is by design; when implementing OWIN, choose a delegate representation that works for you and your stack.
+However, the delegate structure could be equivalently represented with F# native functions, CLR interfaces, named delegates, object methods or any other mean, but MUST be assignable to the normative lambda.

 ### 1.1.
 Requirements Notation